generated-books/python-basics/readme.md

 3. Build the book:
    ```
-   jupyter-book build docs
+   jupyter-book build docs/
    ```

 4. The built book will be in the `docs/_build/html/` directory.
 You can open the `index.html` file in your web browser to view the book.

 ## Online Version

-You can also view the online version of this book at: https://generated-books.github.io/python-basics
+The online version of this book is available at: https://generated-books.github.io/python-basics

 ## Contributing

-As this is an AI-generated book, we do not accept direct contributions.
+As this is an AI-generated book, we do not accept direct contributions to the content.
 However, if you notice any issues or have suggestions for improvements, please open an issue in this repository.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This book is released under the [MIT License](LICENSE).